How to succeed at Internet marketing

 That’s ironic when you consider that the people making the real money on the Internet are the steady performers… the Internet marketing tortoises.

 Think about this – if you knew the right things to do (the things that really work) and had been doing them since the first week you tried to start making money online how far along would you be right now?

-What are the things that will make YOUR business succeed?
+What are the things that will help YOU succeed at internet marketing?

-While the answers may vary from business to business (an eBook author might do different things from someone in Network Marketing) there is a CORE SET of tasks that generally apply to almost everyone.
+While the answers may vary from business to business (an eBook author might do different things from someone in Network Marketing) there is a CORE SET of tasks that generally apply to almost everyone involved in internet marketing.

 Core skills for most online businesses

 For an online business, they may include the following:

 - Placing ads in ezines